awjchen/SonoCleaner/doc/usersGuide.md

 - **Release the right mouse button.**
 - **Release the Control key.**

-The first of the next screenshots shows in green the line the instructions intend for should draw with the mouse.
+The first of the next screenshots shows, in green, the line the instructions intend for you to draw with the mouse.
 The second screenshot shows the intended result.

 If your results do not match the second screenshot, one can always click the